the1lab/1lab/src/Cat/Instances/Simplex.lagda.md

 $(f \circ \sigma_0) \circ (\uparrow g \circ \sigma_1)$.
 Every degeneracy in $\uparrow g$ must have an index of at least $1$, so we can apply the 2nd simplicial identity to commute the 0th face map past them by lowering all indices by 1.
-This yields the following equation, which we will use definitionally:
+This yields the following equation
 $$
 (f \circ \sigma_0) \circ (\uparrow g \circ \sigma_1) = (f \circ g) \circ \sigma_0 \circ \sigma_0
 $$
+If we recursively normalize $f \circ g$, then the RHS of this equation will be in normal form!

 ```agda
 crush⁻ f ∘⁻ keep⁻ (crush⁻ g) = crush⁻ (crush⁻ (f ∘⁻ g))